csirketorta/CS2-SaySounds4/README.md

 - **CounterStrikeSharp** API installed on your server
 - **MySQL/MariaDB** database for storing mute states
 - **MultiAddon manager** to load the custom sounds
 - Sound files placed in the correct `csgo/sounds/saysounds/` folder in the addon.
-(For example take a look at this: https://steamcommunity.com/sharedfiles/filedetails/?id=3526275068)
+(For example take a look at this with Source2Viewer: https://steamcommunity.com/sharedfiles/filedetails/?id=3526275068)

 ## Features
 - ✅ Trigger sounds via chat commands (`apam`, `boom`, etc.)